-In the United States, a rare disease is defined as something that affects 1 in 200,000 people, putting in perspective how rare it is to find someone with one of these conditions.
+In the United States, a rare disease is defined as something that affects 1 in 200,000 people.
 Unfortunately, this means that there often isn't a treatment for these diseases, or if it exists it is often expensive and inaccessible for many people around the world.
 Sometimes there is only one expert on the disease in the whole world, which means that families have to spend a lot of money traveling and paying for expensive treatment.

 Rare Disease Day joins the voices of rare disease sufferers together to raise awareness about their burden and uphill battles, in the hopes that there will be more resources and financial support put towards researching and treating these diseases.